Trying to decide if Elementor is the right page builder for your WordPress site? In this hands-on Elementor review, we’ll help you understand:

-For example, you cannot customize your header, footer, posts page, single posts page, or product pages.
+For example, with Elementor Pro you can customize your header, footer, posts page, single posts page, or product pages.

 The Elementor base version delivers the bare minimum you need to design and customize your website.
 But if you want to have the freedom of redesigning the entire site, Elementor Pro is the best choice.

 With Elementor Pro you can also add pop-ups, contact forms, subscription forms, global widgets, and custom CSS.

 Here is a list of additional features that you get in Elementor Pro:

 - 50+ additional widgets

 - 300+ premium demo imports including imports for header, footer, and pop-ups

 - Complete website customization through Theme Builder.
 This lets you change the header, footer, and posts pages

 - WooCommerce Builder for editing product and category pages in eCommerce websites